sergueik/springboot_study/sqlite_hibernate/README.md

 	PRIMARY KEY(`id`)
 );
 ```
+alternarively can create table in [SQLite browser](https://sqlitebrowser.org).
+NOTE: the `sqlite3.exe` does not work from [git bash shell](https://gitforwindows.org) on some Windows platforms.

-To run in-memory set in `application.yaml`
+To run database in-memory, modify settings in `application.yaml` like:
 ```yaml
   datasource:
     driver-class-name: org.sqlite.JDBC